-An exemption authority makes it easier for businesses operating crane-type tow trucks that solely transport motor vehicles for scrap metal recycling, and are not destined for repair, reuse or resale in their original form or as parts.
+An exemption certificate makes it easier for businesses operating crane-type tow trucks that solely transport motor vehicles for scrap metal recycling, and are not destined for repair, reuse or resale in their original form or as parts.

 - have sufficient responsibility to operate a tow truck according to the law